What is Counselling?

 Counsellors

 Currently in Canada, the title “Counsellor” is not protected meaning that anyone can call oneself a counsellor.
+Some might use the term “mental health therapist” or similar titles.
 However, a Registered Clinical Counsellor (RCC) is a member of the B.C.
 Association of Clinical Counsellors (BCACC) which maintains high standards to ensure clients receive accountable and ethical service.
 RCCs are qualified professionals who hold a minimum of a Master’s degree in counselling psychology or related studies from an accredited institution.

 What is Somatic Experiencing?